In this page

 - pupils with a White ethnic background have the highest rate of fixed term exclusions (over 5 days)

-- pupils with an Asian ethnic background have the lowest rate of fixed term exclusions (over 5 days)
+- pupils with an Chinese ethnic background have the lowest rate of fixed term exclusions (over 5 days)

-- pupils with a White ethnic background have the highest rate of permanent exclusions
+- pupils with an Asian ethnic background have the highest rate of permanent exclusions

-- pupils with a Black ethnic background have the lowest rate of permanent exclusions
+- pupils with a Chinese ethnic background have the lowest rate of permanent exclusions

 Reasons for exclusions

-The most common reason given for all exclusions in 2019/20 was ‘persistent disruptive behaviour’ at just over a quarter of all exclusions.
+The most common reason given for all exclusions in 2020/21 was ‘persistent disruptive behaviour’ at just under a quarter of all exclusions.

 Looking at specific lengths of exclusions:

-- ‘persistent disruptive behaviour’ was the most common reason given for fixed-term exclusions (5 days or less) at 26.4% of those exclusions
+- ‘persistent disruptive behaviour’ was the most common reason given for fixed-term exclusions of 5 days or less at 22.9% of those exclusions

 Refers to a pupil who is excluded and their name removed from the school register.
 This pupil would then be educated at another school or via some other form of provision.